zph/moresql/README.md

      POSTGRES_URL aka connection string -replay-duration duration
      Last x to replay ie '1s', '5m', etc as parsed by Time.ParseDuration.
-Will be subtracted from time.Now() -ssl-cert string
+Will be subtracted from time.Now() -replay-second int
+     Replay a specific epoch second of the oplog and forward from there.
+  -ssl-cert string
      SSL PEM cert for Mongodb
   -tail